clinia/clinia-client-javascript/README.md

 ---
 ### `client.initPlaces()`
-Get the Places object initialized.
+Initializes the `Places` object.

 #### Returns
 Returns an instance of `Places`.

 ---
 ### `client.setExtraHeader(name, value)`
-Add an extra field to the HTTP request.
+Add an extra header to the HTTP request.

 #### Arguments
 - **name (_string_)** -- The header field name.